oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 ## Configuration that changes by environment

-Angular has a built-in way to support per environment differences using the `environments/environment.*.ts` files.
-When serving locally, Angular CLI uses the values in `environments/environment.ts`, and when you build for prod, Angular CLI substitutes `environment.prod.ts` instead.
+Angular has a built-in way to support per-environment differences using the `environments/environment.*.ts` files.
+When serving locally, Angular CLI uses the values in `environments/environment.ts`, and when you build for production, Angular CLI substitutes `environment.prod.ts` instead.
 You can see this file substitution defined in the `angular.json` build configuration.
 And if you have more environments to support, you can customize the build configuration to suit your needs.

 The environment files are helpful when you have different configurations you want to support at build time.
 Some examples include enabling user analytics only on prod environments or defining the API endpoints your QA environment calls.